sgroupdesign/sui/docs/getting-started/installation-docs.md

 ```

 Using the `watch` command, the secondary Vite process (which is building the S.UI CSS/JS) will watch for any changes you make to the Markdown files, and re-compile automatically, ensuring it scans all files to purge (or include) appropriate CSS.
 This will also be the case for when you want to include any `@sui` JS components.

-#### Setting the `base-craft` path
-In order for this to work, we need to reference the `craft-base` repository.
-This is so we're not duplicating our CSS and Tailwind config for the docs.
-Ideally, you could set this with `.env` variables, but that's not possible with ES6 importing.

-Instead, we have hard-coded the path `../base-craft3-vite` relative to **this** project root.
-If you do not have the `base-craft` repository cloned here, you can use a symlink (alias) to create this directory that points to wherever you cloned it.